mathkimchi/singularity/DEVLOG.md

 (It doesn't do wait or wake up, but that is lowkey Winit's fault and that wasn't being done anyways so wtv, there will be no change.)

+2026-07-26 07:49PM

+What's up?
+I'm streaming rn.
+(It's an unlisted stream so this is more of a rehearsal.)

+Using new code on the main loop as well, no compile errors.
+Need to fix deadlock or something.

+...

+I just forgot to notify the condvar on keypress events.
+I should really think of a way to automatically do this.